danitbenoz/GalleryPictures/README.md

 ## Features
 - Infinite scrolling to continuously load new images
 - Responsive design for optimal viewing on all device sizes
-- Randomized image loading for a unique experience on each visit
+- Randomized image loading for different dates.
 - Elegant and minimalistic user interface

 ## Getting Started